adryanyudhatrisna1989/Todoey/README.md

 # Todoey

-### Simple a todo list application using Sqlite as database
+### Simple a todo list application using Realm for the backend application